Adopted: not an adjective, but a verb

 Let’s all just refer to these kids as “our kids.”
 Don’t say “my adopted child.”
 No one calls their kid their “IVF child” or their “oh, shit, I went to a bar and got knocked-up child.”

-And by the same token I’d like to add that I am not the adoptive parent.
-I am the parent.
+And by the same token I’d like to add that I am the parent, not adoptive parent.
 There is no differentiation needed.

-So, let’s keep the conversation around adoption active instead of passive.
+So, in closing, I’d like to offer a suggestion to keep the conversation around adoption active instead of passive.
 Let’s continue to speak with conviction and enthusiasm.
 Let’s embrace the incredible choice we made to grow our family without labeling our children or ourselves.
 And let’s feel empowered by our responsibility to educate others along the way.
 For the children are always watching - absorbing everything we say and perhaps more importantly, HOW we say it.